Health and Safety Abroad

 The fee for United Healthcare Global insurance will appear as a "Program Fees" charge on your KSIS account shortly before the term you will be abroad.

 *If studying through a program for which insurance is included, you will not see this questionnaire appear.
 If you are planning on traveling before or after your program and wish to purchase insurance for those days, please contact Education Abroad at email@example.com.

 International Research, Conferences, Non-Credit Travel, or Other University Related Travel

 It is highly recommended that students traveling abroad obtain international health insurance, since many health insurance plans do not cover important costs that could be incurred while traveling abroad.
 These include Emergency Medical Evacuation, Repatriation of Remains, a Family Assistance Benefit, a Bereavement Reunion Benefit, a Security Evacuation Benefit and Worldwide Travel Assistance.

-The Education Abroad Office is able to offer international health insurance coverage to students traveling abroad for reasons related to their K-State educational experience.
+Education Abroad is able to offer international health insurance coverage to students traveling abroad for reasons related to their K-State educational experience.
 To purchase this insurance, please contact the appropriate Education Abroad Advisor for your field of study.